3mcd/javelin/docs-src/content/ecs/entities.md

 ### Modifying Entities

-The vector of components associated with an entity defines its **archetype**.
+The array of components associated with an entity defines its **archetype**.
 The above example would create an entity of archetype `(Player, Health)`.

 Components can be assigned to existing entities using `world.attach`, and removed from entities using `world.detach`.
 The following example modifies an entity of archetype `(Player, Health)` to `(Player, Health, Input)`, and then back to `(Player, Health)`: